 - Be wary of sharing too many personal details or trusting too quickly.
 Scam artists prey on trusting individuals so they can steal money and personally identifiable information.
 Be safe and stick with group conversations until you get to know people better.
 Over time, you’ll be able to separate a true caregiver friend from a fraudster.

-- If there’s too much negativity in a certain group and it no longer feels supportive, remember that you’re free to leave the group at any time, without any explanations.
+- If there’s too much negativity in a certain caregiver support group and it no longer feels supportive, remember that you’re free to leave the group at any time, without any explanations.

-Denise Brown, founder of CareGiving.com, the first website to add online caregiving support groups, daily caregiving chats and blogs written by family caregivers
+Denise Brown, founder of CareGiving.com, the first website to add online caregiver support groups, daily caregiving chats and blogs written by family caregivers

 - I regularly blog about my caregiving experiences on CareGiving.com.
 To protect my family’s privacy, I refrain from using my siblings’ names and only refer to a sister or brother as “Sibling.”
 My last name differs from my parents, which means I also protect their privacy as I vent and release and share.